 18mins – A good six to seven minutes went by and I didn’t pass comment because I was transfixed.
 Sorry.

 P.O.V has always been a good episode.
-It’s now an even better episode.
+In HD it’s now an even better episode.

 The first time I saw this episode I thought it was a bit dull.
 A second viewing convinced me it was better than I remembered, but it was still a bit dull.